StBozov/Core/docs/core/04_core-concepts/02_environment/02_setup/setup.md

 ## Overview

 Maybe you don't like using scaffolding tools or maybe you just have a complex and custom case, and the built-in functionality just doesn't suite you.
-No problem, now we will go through manually setting your [**Glue42 Core environment**](../../../what-is-glue42-core/core-concepts/environment/index.html).
+No problem, now we will go through manually setting your [**Glue42 Environment**](../overview/index.html).

 ### Step One